 Minneapolis, MN 55454

-Questions can be directed to Stephanie Weiss, director of news and media services, at the above email.
+Questions can be directed to Rachel Farris, director of public relations and internal communication, at firstname.lastname@example.org.